RAS #560 – Creepy Stories

 Contact Ron

-Featured Story – Into Space
+Featured Story – Come Into My Parlor

 Ron’s Amazing Stories Is Sponsored by: Audible – You can get a free audiobook and a 30 day free trial at audibletrial.com/ronsamazingstories and Gladdy’s Goodies – Good Treats for your dog to eat.